kai-snyder/judicial_analytics_pipeline/README.md

 pip install -r requirements.txt cp .env.example .env           # add your CL_API_TOKEN

-# 1. Fetch a year of dockets + outcomes
+# 1. Fetch a year of dockets
 src/data/fetch_year_all_courts.sh     # in the file, change START and END as needed

 # 2. Transform JSONL → parquet